blaetter/pepgen/README.md

-# Automated ePub watermark generation for Blätter
+# PeP-Gen Personalized ePub Generation

 ## Introduction

 This application generates personalized ePubs.
-As ePubs are just compressed Folders and files, all you have to to is to provied unzipped versions of your ePub.
-The application itself is not ment to be called directly from the enduser (although its comfortable for testing purposes), its more an application that can speak to your website or shop.
+As ePubs are just compressed Folders and files, all you have to to is to provide unzipped versions of your ePub.
+The application itself is not build to be called directly from the enduser (although it is comfortable for testing purposes), it is more an application that can speak to your website or shop.

 ## Requirements

 * php > 5.3 for Symfony Components
-* Unix environment with an AMP stack (should work on windows to, but thats not tested nore supported
+* Unix environment with an AMP stack (should work on windows to, but thats not tested nor supported
 * Shell to run composer

 ## Installation